olewsaa/Yacht-computer/IoToB/Temperature/README.md

 The temperature sensor project has [web pages](https://sites.google.com/site/olewsaa/yacht-server-with-raspberry/temperature-monitoring) about the project with overview and pictures of the hardware in addition a description and ideas behind the setup.

+The SignalK names selected should match the standard and what OpenPlotter recognise.
+These three are used for the current setup :
+* propulsion.1.temperature
+* environment.inside.engineRoom.temperature
+* electrical.alternators.1.temperature